hackerschoice/gs-transfer/README.md

 **SHOUTZ**

-Thanks to g4- for testing.
+Thanks to g4- and xaitax for testing.
 THIS IS ALPHA RELEASE.
 PLEASE TEST.